VR Hub — Frequently Asked Questions

 Questions about facilitator training and getting the most from your VR Hub experience.

-You'll need a Meta Quest 3 headset connected via Link cable to a compatible computer, such as the included gaming laptop if using the hardware package.
+You'll need either a Meta Quest 2 or Quest 3 headset connected via Link cable to a compatible computer, such as the included gaming laptop if using the hardware package.

 No. The headset runs simulations through the connected computer, which handles all network access.